'In the beginning was talk'

 In 1519 Erasmus translated the first line of John 1:1 as In principio erat sermo, and it shook Europe’s respublica litteraria.
 As Neil Rhodes put it, Erasmus’s translation "familiarized the remote authority of the divine word as the more mundane speech form of conversation.
 In a moment, the purest original of the pure source was made common" (Common, 2018, p.
 43).

-The subsequent shockwaves of Erasmus’s new Latin translation changed the world in ways that he never anticipated — and often did not like.
+The subsequent shockwaves of Erasmus’s sermo, talk, changed the world in ways that he never anticipated — and often did not like.
 Calvin adopted the same translation for his commentary on John, highlighting the more lively, active quality of sermo.
 His successor Beza used sermo in his fresh Latin translation at the end of the same century.
 And, of course, for them (as for Erasmus, though in different ways) the willingness to turn from the familiar out of fidelity to ancient sources formed part of a much larger project in which everything established was subjected to reconsideration…